 Coined in 2001 by firebrand futurist Ray Kurzweil, this law states that “Technological change is exponential, contrary to the common-sense ‘intuitive linear’ view.”
 Learning more about this will inspire and terrify you in direct proportion to your levels of optimism and pessimism.
-I’m pretty optimistic so I find it inspiring.
+I skew optimistic so I find it pretty inspiring.

 The law of accelerating returns provides lift under the curve of diminishing returns.
 New, more efficient technologies create the opportunity for greater output (quantity and/or quality) for a similar amount of input.

 In some cases, we leverage this opportunity to elevate the overall quality of the things we create or to account more broadly for their context and cost.
 In most cases, however, we still seem to use it to minimize the input required to hit the sweet spot of speed, scale and profitability.

 Ikea has leveraged these laws to realign the Eames’ vision with the 21st century’s point of diminishing returns.
 I don’t expect Ikea to adopt the slogan “Good enough for now for the most for the least.” but it feels pretty accurate.

 These laws lower our expectations on two dimensions, quality and time.
 The law of diminishing returns causes us to think of things as replaceable commodities and the law of accelerating returns means those commodities only need to last through one ever-shorter cycle of obsolescence.

 These cycles of commoditization and obsolescence are making many products seem like really expensive bananas – fresh today, brown tomorrow.
 This helps explain why consumers are stepping off the upgrade treadmill in greater numbers and why many companies are transitioning from selling products to renting them through more profitable and predictable subscription schemes.
 Why buy a banana when you can subscribe to a banana service?
 Many capitalists and techno-optimists are breathless about the possibilities.